MM2-0/Kvaesitso/docs/privacy-policy.md

   attendees, description)
 - Task lists and tasks on Google Tasks (i.e. task title, due date, notes, completed status)

-The launcher uses this data to provide you with search results from your Google Drive, Google Calendar, and Google Tasks.
-Copies of this data might be stored indefinitely on your device to improve search results and to provide quicker access to your files, events, and tasks.
+The launcher uses this data to provide search results from your Google Drive, Calendar, and Tasks.
-The data is only stored locally on your device, in a protected area that no other app or user can access, and will never leave it.
-You can delete it at any time by uninstalling the launcher or by clearing its app's data.
+Copies of this data may be stored locally in the launcher's database to enhance search accuracy and offer quicker access to your files, events, and tasks.
+This data is stored exclusively on your device, within the launcher's private storage, which is inaccessible to other apps or users.
+It will never leave your device without your consent.
+You can delete the stored data anytime by uninstalling the launcher or clearing its app data.

 The following data is shared with Google: